Fueled/swift-style-guide/README.md

 This guide is intended to outline the set of shared practices Fueled will apply to current and future Swift Projects in order to implement a uniform Swift code style, readability, consistency and simplicity.

+This is an attempt to encourage patterns that accomplish the following goals (in rough priority order):

+ 1. Increased rigor, and decreased likelihood of programmer error
+ 1. Increased clarity of intent
+ 1. Reduced verbosity
+ 1. Fewer debates about aesthetics

+### Contribution

+If you want to suggest a change or addition that will help accomplish the [Purpose](#purpose-of-the-style-guide) of this style guide, please open a pull request that:

+ 1. Explains the guideline
+ 1. Demonstrates the guideline with more-or-less valid example code
+ 1. Justifies the guideline by explaining the rationale behind it

+Just note that all suggestions are open to discussion and debate! :smile:

 ## Table of contents

 * [Xcode Preferences](#xcode-preferences)